AaltoSciComp/scicomp-docs/triton/usage/storage.rst

   disks, or read once and store in memory.

-- Number of files growing, for example all your runs have separate input files, output files, slurm output files, and you have many runs.
+- Number of files growing, for example all your runs have separate input files, output files, Slurm output files, and you have many runs.

 - Constantly logging to certain files, writing to files from many parallel jobs at the same time.